-(1) Lease may be renewed at our option for additional terms of twenty years each.
+Lease may be renewed at our option for additional terms of twenty years each.

 Generally, our leases with our outlet center tenants typically have an initial term that ranges from 5 to 10 years and provide for the payment of fixed monthly rent in advance.
 There are often contractual base rent increases during the initial term of the lease.
 In addition, the rental payments are customarily subject to upward adjustments based upon tenant sales volume.
-Most leases provide for payment by the tenant of real estate taxes, insurance, common area maintenance, advertising and promotion expenses incurred by the applicable outlet center.
-As a result, the majority of our operating expenses for the outlet centers are borne by the tenants.

-The following table summarizes certain information with respect to our consolidated outlet centers as of February 1, 2018:
+A component of most leases includes a pro-rata share or escalating fixed contributions by the tenant for property operating expenses, including common area maintenance, real estate taxes, insurance and advertising and promotion, thereby reducing exposure to increases in costs and operating expenses resulting from inflation.
+The following table summarizes certain information with respect to our consolidated outlet centers as of December 31, 2018: